-Chapter 12: oving Forward
+Chapter 12: Moving Forward

-Updated 3/31/23
+Updated 12/17/23

-The Knights’ School
+Baxter – First Half-Moon, Spring - The Knights’ School

-After the burning of the School, the lowest peak of the Shining Mountains, Little Sister, had become home.
-To foster the illusion that the Knights had disbanded, every sign of their presence was eradicated.
-From the newest student to the most experienced daikon, all came to learn, live, and move without leaving a trace of their passing.
-They became one with nature, as well camouflaged as a mountain lion waiting to strike.
+The Knights eradicated every sign of their presence to foster the illusion that they had disbanded.
+From the newest student to the most experienced daikon, all came to learn, live, and move without leaving a trace of their movements.
+They became one with nature, as well-camouflaged as a mountain lion waiting to strike.

 None had chosen to leave.

+A mistake made by the Serpent.
 A mistake that had brought this covert war into the light.

 What if that isn’t the case?

-“Lieutenant Jeffers, that’s what I just read.
+“Lieutenant, that’s what I just read.
 What isn’t in the report?”

-“The Fellowship of Knights is known to be shrewd."
+“The Fellowship of Knights is shrewd.”

 He smiled at that thought.